 In general, since Chapter 13 Bankruptcy requires a repayment plan, the bankruptcy trustee must know that you are working or otherwise have a sustainable income.
 If this is the case, bankruptcy can give you the opportunity to repay any missed mortgage payments so you will be current in your payments by the time your Chapter 13 Bankruptcy is discharged.

 Under a Chapter 13 Bankruptcy, your monthly payments under the repayment plan are made to the bankruptcy trustee who in turn, transfers the money to your lender.
 The repayment plan can also include the opportunity to catch up on car payments, or payments on any other secured purchases.

 Foreclosure Under Chapter 7

 Under Chapter 7 the Automatic Stay offers you time to negotiate payments with the lender.
 Chapter 7 also allows the mortgage to be discharged.
 If the mortgage is discharged the lender will be able to reclaim the property after the bankruptcy is discharged.
 While the you will likely need to find a new place to live, any debt related to the mortgage or foreclosure including the remaining balance of the mortgage, interest, late fees, and collection costs, is wiped out.

 If you are behind on your mortgage payments, or facing the prospect of foreclosure or eviction, call us today for a FREE consultation with our foreclosure defense attorney!

 We have a working knowledge of the bankruptcy process in Alabama and can help you keep your home.
-We are a Dothan, AL Law Firm, our experienced foreclosure attorney is ready to hear your story!
+We are a Dothan, AL Law Firm, our experienced attorney is ready to hear your story!